Lightmatter/django-hydra/docs/source/cookbook.rst

 Hydra uses the Jinja template language for its html templates (``.jinja`` files).

-Jinja provides a control structure called macros that are comparable with functions and are used by Hydra to create frontend components.
+Jinja provides a control structure called a macro that is comparable a function and is used by Hydra to create frontend components.

 An example of a macro/component definition is below: